 Special projects also give employees visibility with leaders and peers who they may not work with, which helps provide networking and mentorship opportunities.
 Seventy one percent of employees say special projects connect them with people they normally would not have interacted with.

-Also remember to recognize people for their impact on special projects.
+Also remember to recognise people for their impact on special projects.
 Only 48% of employees received recognition for their contributions to special projects.

 3. Provide a variety of meaningful work.